dictcp/uplex-varnish-k8s-ingress/deploy/README.md

           containerPort: 6081
 ```

-  **TO DO**: The ports are currently hard-wired to these port numbers.
   A port for TLS access is currently not supported.
 * ``volumeMounts`` and ``volumes`` must be specified so that the
   Secret defined above is available to Varnish.
 The ``secretName``